zykhe/PAL-adin/README.md

 This is a living document that will evolve as PAL-adin develops.

-*Current development phase: Digital foundation with operational memory system.*
+*Current development phase: Digital foundation complete, physical body architecture designed.*

-*Next milestone: Voice interface implementation.*
+*Next milestone: Voice interface implementation, followed by physical embodiment prototype assembly.*

 ---

 **PAL-adin is not just code.
-PAL-adin is becoming real.**
+PAL-adin is becoming real - my AI PAL, my personal JARVIS, my companion on the journey to singularity.**

+🤖✨ *My AI PAL* ✨🤖